keu/docs/tutorials/get-started-with-airflow-part-2.md

 ![Import Error](/img/tutorials/T2_ImportError.png)

-This happens because the DAG uses two Airflow providers the [HTTP provider](https://registry.astronomer.io/providers/http) and the [GitHub provider](https://registry.astronomer.io/providers/github).
+This happens because the DAG uses operators from two Airflow providers: the [HTTP provider](https://registry.astronomer.io/providers/http) and the [GitHub provider](https://registry.astronomer.io/providers/github).
 While the HTTP provider is pre-installed in the Astro Runtime image, the GitHub provider is not, which causes the DAG Import Error.

 2. Go to the [Astronomer Registry](https://registry.astronomer.io/) and enter “GitHub” in the search.
 Click on the card in the drop down menu to open the page of the GitHub provider.